LIKO-12/build-templates/README.md

 - Change PATCH whenever any minor changes made into the templates, like updating the year number in `LIKO-12-license.txt`.
 - Change MINOR whenever LÖVE version is changed, or the included libraries are changed/update.
-- Change MAJOR when the templates struction is changed causing other build system replying on those templates to fail.
+- Change MAJOR when the templates structure is changed causing other build system replying on those templates to fail.

 ## Build Templates workflow overview